BorovlevAS/dev_odoo_base_docker/README.md

 ### Why Not Use Directly?

-This base image does **not** include:
+These base images do **not** include:
 - Odoo source code (mount or clone in your project)
 - Your custom addons
 - Project-specific Python packages
 - Project-specific configuration

-These are intentionally left to your downstream project for flexibility.
+These are intentionally left to your downstream project for flexibility and version control.

 ## 🔨 Building Locally

 ### Prerequisites

 - Docker Desktop or Docker Engine
-- Docker Buildx (for multi-architecture builds)
+- Git

 ### Build Command